deliveroo/deliveroo.engineering/_posts/2022-11-18-profiling-rails-application-code-via-flame-graph.md

 The flame graph analysis helped us conclude that our serialiser was spending too much time initialising redundant objects.
 We removed the generation of redundant objects and achieved a 60% reduction in latency.

-Even though the data being queried and packaged into the hash was < 1000, the process of packaging was not optimal and led to the initialisation of an exponential number of objects which caused the slowdown.
+Even though the data being queried and packaged into the hash was < 1000 records, the process of packaging was not optimal and led to the initialisation of an exponential number of objects which caused the slowdown.

 {:refdef: style="text-align: center;"}
 ![Datadog time breakdown](/images/posts/profiling-rails-application-code-via-flame-graph/latency-improvements.png){: width="750" }